Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 ### **Project procedure**

-We plan the project in timed sprints.
-At the start of each sprint, we hold a sprint planning meeting in order to select backlog items to complete and assign tasks to members.
-Daily stand-up meetings are held to synchronize team work, discuss progress and identify obstacles that team members may be facing.
-Tasks are regularly tracked on the Notion task board to reflect its current status and ensure accountability.
-At the end of the sprint, sprint reviews and sprint retrospectives allow us to demonstrate progress, gather feedback and discuss improvements for future sprints.
-Git and Github are used for version control, managing feature branches and collaboration on code.
+We planned the project in timed sprints.
+At the start of each sprint, we held a sprint planning meeting in order to select backlog items to complete and assign tasks to members for that sprint.
+Daily stand-up meetings were held to synchronize team work, discuss progress and identify obstacles that team members may be facing.
+Tasks were regularly tracked on the Notion task board to reflect its current status and ensure accountability.
+At the end of the sprint, sprint reviews and sprint retrospectives allowed us to demonstrate progress, gather feedback and discuss improvements for future sprints.
+Git and Github were used for version control, managing feature branches and collaboration on code.

-This structured approach allows us to deliver work iteratively and adapt to changes while still maintaining team alignment throughout the project.
+This structured approach allowed us to deliver work iteratively and adapt to changes while still maintaining team alignment throughout the project.

 ---